-This inspection was performed upon the request of the client listed above on November 18th 2009 while the vessel was hauled at XXXX San Diego, California and while afloat behind the XXXX, X San Diego, California and Mr. XXXX and his broker attended.
+This inspection was performed upon the request of the client listed above on September 12, 2017 while the vessel was hauled at XXXXXXX, Huntington Beach, CA and afloat in XXXXXX, Huntington Beach, CA and the clients and both brokers attended.

 Builder: Albin Doc. #: XXXX